ClementMathew/Quest_Assignments/Day_7/User_Products_and_Orders.md

 #### Question :

-    1. Create products table.
+    1. Create products and orders table.
-    2. Create order table.
+    2. Create self refering table.
+    3. Perform joins to retrieve necessary datas.
+    4. Create view to see all orders.

 #### Code :